Human Biology Division, Fred Hutch

-My laboratory studies molecular and cellular mechanisms that are essential for tissue growth during development and tumorigenesis.
-Our goal is to identifying genes and gene pathways that can be used as targets in cancer therapy with a particular focus on the regulators of the balance between stem cell renewal and differentiation.
+Dr. Beronja's laboratory studies molecular and cellular mechanisms that are essential for tissue growth during development and tumorigenesis.
+His goal is to identifying genes and gene pathways that can be used as targets in cancer therapy with a particular focus on the regulators of the balance between stem cell renewal and differentiation.

 Well-defined physiological system: Skin is composed of two compartments, the epithelial epidermis and mesenchymal dermis, separated by a basement membrane.
 Epidermal growth during embryonic development and its maintenance in the adult are achieved through continuous cycles of progenitor cell self-renewal and differentiation under the control of cell extrinsic signals coming from the surrounding mesenchyme.